zackpyle/etch-docs/docs/docs/top-priorities/index.md

 **This page should not be treated as a fixed roadmap.** It's a fluid and flexible attempt to communicate what's currently important.
 It's also limited to the top 5 large-scale items across two different categories because prioritization beyond that is too fluid to worry about.

 :::note
-Bux fixes, general improvements, and minor features are not listed here.
+Bug fixes, general improvements, and minor features are not listed here.
 The purpose of this page is for communicating larger-scale priorities.
 It goes without saying that bug fixes and general improvements are always a top priority.
 :::

 ## Immediate Priorities (Top 5)